 Content warning: this article mentions sexual assault and the use of GHB

-Eighteen-year-old Michelle Lee was nervous about her first sugar date.
+Eighteen-year-old Mei was nervous about her first sugar date.
 She had just moved out from her parents house and was learning to navigate the world on her own.
 Arriving at her sugar daddy's house, she told herself she would be okay despite the safety risks.
 She had been thinking about doing this for months.

 “‘It’s basically like Tinder,’” she told herself on the way to the date.
 “Meeting someone online is not uncommon.”